MofiYy/MofiYy/README.md

 ---
 ### About me
-My name is Nikita, I am 16 years old, I started studying IT specialties at the age of 14, and then the Python programming language.
+My name is Nikita,  I started studying IT specialties at the age of 14, and then the Python programming language.
 Which remains my primary language to this day.
 Besides Python, I study Java, Go. (✿◡‿◡)

 ---
 ### Plans